Frequently Asked Questions (FAQs)

 Anyone who enters five or more images, even if they are in different categories, are automatically placed in consideration for the Grand Prize.
+An entry of 4-7 images in the Series category, counts as one of the five entries needed for the Grand Prize qualification.
 The Grand Prize Award is also not based on how your images place in the various categories.
 It's quite possible our Grand Prize Award winner may not even have a Top 15 image in any of the categories.
 Our jury will look at each eligible photographer's body of work submitted to the competition and make their decisions based on that, as opposed to basing it on the work of the best two or three images.

 What type of dance can be considered for this competition.

 Any.
 The categories do not specify any style of dance, but rather the type of photography being done.

 Do I need a release form for every dancer in my shots submitted?

 No. The only time you would need a release is if any dancer contacted us to say to that the photographer did not have the right to use pictures of them.